Build-Deploy-Scale-with-Lisk/Lisk-Tutorials/week-three/Account-Abstraction1.md

 We hope this lesson has helped you better understand what account abstraction is, why ERC-4337 is such a major unlock for the web3 wallet experience, and some example use cases that you can implement into your dApps with account abstraction today.

-## AA Providers
-### Safe
-Safe is the account abstraction leader on Ethereum and the EVM with the most secure smart wallet infrastructure and platform.
-Safe brings digital ownership of accounts to everyone by building universal and open contract standards for the custody of digital assets, data, and identity.

-### 1Balance
-1Balance is a unified multi-chain payments system.
-1Balance makes it easy for you to pay all of your costs across all the networks that you are using from one single easy-to-manage balance.